AntonioND/libugba/README.rst

 - Build a Windows executable with MSVC and debug it using Visual Studio.
 - Easily implement unit tests for your game and run them on your PC.

+It comes with several examples of how to use each one of the subsystems of the library.
+All examples are also used as unit tests, and they are part of the automated regresion testing system of the library.

+The PC builds of the tests are simply run on the host by passing the program a Lua script with instructions.
+The GBA builds are run on `GiiBiiAdvance`_, which has basic support for Lua scripts as well.

 The GBA version of the library is a static library licensed under the MIT license.
 The PC version of the library is a dynamic library licensed under the LGPL-3.0 license.

-It comes with several examples of how to use each one of the subsystems of the library.
-All examples are also used as unit tests, and they are part of the automated regresion testing system of the library.

 2. Limitations
 --------------